alex-page/harmonograph-xy/README.md

 The harmonograph is a mechanical apparatus that uses pendulums to create a geometric image.
 This function uses the drawing time, size and pendulums to create X and Y coordinates for a harmonograph.

-If you wish to draw the harmonograph for use on a website you can use `@harmonograph/svg` or `@harmonograph/canvas`.
+If you wish to draw the harmonograph for use on a website you can use `@harmonograph/svg`.

 ### Create harmonograph XY coordinates